 If the infection has spread to other parts of the body, your child may need treatment with IV antibiotics in the hospital.
 In some cases, such as infection of the joints, your child may need surgery to drain the infection.

 If taking antibiotic medicine by mouth, make sure your child:

 - Takes every dose on time as directed

-- Finishes all the medicine, even if he or she feels better
+- Finishes all the medicine, even if they feel better

-Many infections can be cured within one week, but others may take longer.
-Your healthcare provider may want to follow up and make sure the infection is gone.
+Many infections can be cured within 1 week, but others may take longer.
+The healthcare provider may want to follow up and make sure the infection is gone.